Home / Coffee knowledge / What influence does the tamping pressure have on the espresso?

 Welchen Einfluss hat der Druck beim Tampen auf den Espresso?

-What influence does tamping pressure have on the espresso?
+What influence does the tamping pressure have on the espresso?

-The tamping pressure when tamping has little influence on the extraction of espresso.
-We wanted to scientifically prove this insight from daily practice.
-To this end, with the support of a food technologist, we set to work and extracted 150 espressos, measured them, and varied the tamping pressure.
-In this article, we present the results.
+The tamping pressure during tamping has a minimal effect on the extraction of espresso.
+We wanted to provide scientific evidence for this insight gained from daily practice.
+To this end, with the support of a food technologist, we set to work and extracted 150 espressos, took measurements, and varied the tamping pressure.
+In this article, we present our findings to you.

-Tamping is the process of pressing the ground coffee powder in the portafilter.
-For "tamping," a tamper is used, consisting of a handle and a metal base, which is pressed like a piston into the portafilter.
-The metal base matches the inner diameter of the sieve.
-If the gap between the sieve wall and the tamper diameter is too large, part of the coffee powder will not be sufficiently compressed.
+Tamping is the act of compressing ground coffee in the portafilter.
+To “tamp,” a tamper is used, which consists of a handle and a metal base that is pressed into the portafilter like a piston.
+The metal base matches the inner diameter of the basket.
+If the gap between the basket wall and the tamper diameter is too large, a portion of the coffee powder will not be sufficiently compressed.

-Pressing the ground coffee allows for even water distribution.
-The brewing water should encounter the same resistance from the surface of the ground coffee at all points of contact.
-If the ground coffee is insufficiently compacted in certain areas or if there are air pockets below the tamping point, there is a risk of channeling.
-This can be prevented by careful preparation of the ground coffee, vertical compaction, and even tamping.
+Compressing the grounds allows for even water distribution.
+The brewing water should encounter the same resistance across the entire surface of the coffee grounds at all contact points.
+If the coffee grounds are not compressed enough in certain areas or if there are air pockets beneath the tamped surface, there is a risk of channeling.
+This can be prevented through careful preparation of the grounds, vertical compression, and even tamping.

 Three classic tampers with a 58mm diameter.

-Two sub-aspects were investigated.
-Firstly, we wanted to find out whether a change in tamping pressure affects the extraction time.
-Secondly, it was investigated whether the tamping pressure has an effect on the extraction yield and thus on the concentration of dissolved coffee particles in the cup.
+We investigated two sub-aspects.
+Firstly, we wanted to find out whether a change in tamping pressure influences the extraction time.
+Secondly, we examined whether the tamping pressure has an effect on the extraction yield and, consequently, on the concentration of dissolved coffee particles in the cup.

-To obtain the most precise result possible, the work steps and methodology were precisely defined.
+To obtain the most accurate results possible, we precisely defined the work steps and methodology.

 Materials

-Rancilio Specialty, commercial espresso machine with a precise flowmeter.
-However, each espresso shot was re-measured with the Acaia Luna.
+Rancilio Specialty, professional espresso machine with a precise flow meter.
+However, every espresso shot was cross-checked with the Acaia Luna.

-Etzinger etzMax, espresso grinder with integrated scale.
-However, all grindings were re-weighed and repeated if there was a deviation (see Methodology).
+Etzinger etzMax, espresso grinder with an integrated scale.
+All grinds were double-checked, and if there was a discrepancy, the process was repeated (see methodology).

-Puqpress, automatic tamping machines for commercial use.
-Tamping pressure variable.
+Puqpress, automatic tamping machine for professional gastronomic use.
+Tamping pressure is adjustable.

-VST Refractometer, for measuring TDS in percent, i.e., the concentration of dissolved particles in the beverage relative to water.
+VST refractometer, used to measure TDS as a percentage, i.e., the concentration of dissolved particles in the drink relative to the water.

-VST Syringe Filter, to filter solids from coffee solution and measure only the dissolved particles with the refractometer.
+VST syringe filter, to filter solids from the coffee solution so that only the dissolved particles are measured with the refractometer.

 Etzmax espresso grinder and Puqpress